 The Netherlands alone produces almost 900 million of the Gerbera flower species per year.
 Some of these include:

 Double Gerbera Daisies

-This particular specie of Gerbera is native to South Africa, and offers an attractive appearance, which means it makes for an ideal ornamental plant.
-The large petals are tinged apricot and pink and boast yellow, golden centres.
+This particular species of Gerbera is native to South Africa, and offers an attractive appearance, which means it makes for an ideal ornamental plant.
+The large petals are tinged apricot and pink and boast yellow, golden centers.
 For best results, place in full sunlight and use moist, well-drained soil.